 The program is open to tenured faculty with at least seven (7) years of service at Carroll College.

-Upon the completion of the sabbatical leave, the faculty member must present to the Vice President for Academic Affairs, to the Committee on Faculty Rank and Tenure, and to the appropriate department head, an account of the activities engaged in during the sabbatical period.
+Upon the completion of the sabbatical leave, the faculty member must present to the Academic Vice President, the Faculty Development Committee, and to the appropriate department head, an account of the activities engaged in during the sabbatical period.
 This report should verify the proposal submitted in application for the sabbatical.
 Letters of support, verification of attendance at classes or workshops, or other supporting evidence are required.

 In order to maintain and improve the level of faculty scholarship, Carroll College will make available to faculty single-course releases for one semester.
 This course-release program is designed to help faculty members pursue scholarship -- that is, research, writing, and/or creative work.
 It is not intended to replace or affect the sabbatical leave program in any way.